 The Saigon Central Post Office is renowned for being the biggest post office in the country.
 Located in District-1, the Saigon Central Post Office is built by none other than the great Gustave Eiffel.
-You’ve heard of the man, right, the architect of the famous Eiffel tower in Paris.
+You’ve heard of the man, the architect of the famous Eiffel Tower in Paris!

-Ho Chi Minh City is famous for it’s French colonial architecture, best embodied by the Notre-Dame Basilica.
+Ho Chi Minh City is famous for its French colonial architecture, best embodied by the Notre-Dame Basilica.
 This is especially important for both Ho Chi Minh’s architectural and historical value.
-It was built under the French colonial rule and perhaps because of that, all of its materials construction came from France straight.
+It was built under the French colonial rule and perhaps because of that, all of its materials construction came straight from France.

-Being the world’s biggest coffee exporter (yeah, it’s true!), Vietnam is a place where you must try the coffee.
+Being one of the world’s biggest coffee exporter, Vietnam is a place where you must try the coffee.
 It tastes superb, and of course, u can get it almost everywhere, and yes, the price is reasonable as well.
-Beware though that the quality differs so in order to not get the wrong impression of Vietnamese Coffee please be a bit picky to start with.
+Beware though that the quality differs, so in order to not get the wrong impression of Vietnamese Coffee please be a bit picky to start with.
 Also, be aware that you will probably need to get used to the local coffee, but from then onwards, you are all into it.